 Memory Foam Density

-When it comes to density, memory foam is known for its ability to provide excellent support and pressure relief.
-The density of memory foam is measured in pounds per cubic foot (PCF).
-The higher the density, the firmer and more durable the mattress will be.
+Regarding density, memory foam is known for its ability to provide excellent support and pressure relief.
+Memory foam density is measured in pounds per cubic foot (PCF).
+The higher the density, the firmer and more durable the mattress.
 Memory foam mattresses typically range from 2.5 PCF to 7.0 PCF.

 Latex Density